Using Trellis in The Garden

 Categories: Garden Design

 At this time of year, you could be forgiven for having a garden that’s looking a little dull and empty; and we’re still a few months away from having borders full of blooms again.
 So, what can be done to liven an outdoor space up a little bit?
 A new flower perhaps?
 A garden ornament?
 No, that just won’t do; what’s needed is some wooden trellis panels.
 Versatile, attractive and durable; trellis panels are a must have for any garden.

-Perhaps you prefer total privacy in your garden, and although you appreciate the designs of trellis panels, you’ve opted for a new run of standard fencing.
+Perhaps you prefer total privacy in your garden and, although you appreciate the designs of trellis panels, you’ve opted for a new run of standard fencing.
 Why not consider a fence topper then?
 Wooden trellis is perfect for use as a fence topper, adding height without blocking light and softening a stark fence run.
 Click on images for further details.

 Let's face it, it's what trellis is made for.
 Climbing plants are really the stars of the show; but they couldn't show their full glory without their support - trellis.
 There are an incredible range of climbing plants to choose from too; traditional roses, colourful honeysuckles, stunning jasmines, and so many more.
 Trellis panels and climbing plants are always a winning combination.